 Solution #4.
 Chemicals added to the system to neutralize the aggressive water effect.

-As you can see from the above, corrosion is not good to any extent.
-Not only that it can cost you money and time, but it can affect your health and do severe damage to your home.
+As evident from the above, corrosion is detrimental in any form.
+Not only can it be costly in terms of money and time, but it also poses risks to your health and can cause severe damage to your home.

-Corrosive water can produce staining and odors.
-It can reduce the water heater's energy efficiency or, even worse, damage the plumbing system and cause the premature failure of the tank, plumbing, fittings, and fixtures.
+Corrosive water may lead to staining and odors.
+It can decrease the energy efficiency of your water heater and, in more severe cases, damage the plumbing system.
+This can result in the premature failure of the tank, plumbing, fittings, and fixtures.

-To prevent problems related to corrosion, contact the professional plumber to inspect the plumbing system and water heater and service if needed.
+To prevent issues related to corrosion, it is advisable to contact the professional plumber for an inspection of your plumbing system and water heater, and to perform any necessary servicing.